MicroEJ/docs/DeviceDeveloperGuide/ecom.rst

 =====================

-MicroEJ provides some foundation libraries to instantiate some communications with external devices.
+MicroEJ provides some Foundation Libraries to instantiate some communications with external devices.
 Each communication method has its own library.
 A global library called ECOM provides support for abstract communication streams (communication framework only), and a generic